json-ld/yaml-ld/tests/README.md

 Note that some tests require re-expansion and comparison, as list values may exist as values of properties that have `@container: @list` and the comparison algorithm will not consider ordering significant.

+## Updates to the JSON-LD Test Vocabulary

+The following properties are treated as if they are defined in the [JSON-LD Test Vocabulary](https://w3c.github.io/json-ld-api/tests/vocab), but are not yet defined.

+* `expectRE`: One or more regular expressions used on a `PositiveSyntax`.
+In addition to parsing properly, the result must match all listed [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet).
+* `req`: The type of requirement, one of **must**, **should**, or **may**.
+If unspecified, the normative statement being tested is taken as **must**.

 # Running tests

 The top-level [manifest](manifest.jsonld) references the specific test manifests, which in turn reference each test associated with a particular type of behavior.